ecdg/box-office-revenue/README.md

 # box-office-revenue

-Predicting movie box office revenue with linear regression
+Predicting movie box office revenue with production budget using linear regression

 * A project from Philipp Muellauer and Dr. Angela Yu's DS and ML course.